-Section 171c was enacted, the wife was given the right to manage the community property that consisted of her earnings and personal injury damages.
+provided that the wife had the right to manage, inter alia, the community property that consisted of her personal injury damages.

 Upon repeal of Section 163.5, Section 171c should be amended to again give the wife the right to manage her personal injury damages.
 At the same time, legislation should be enacted to make clear that the tort liabilities of each spouse may be satisfied only from the separate property of the liable spouse or from the community property subject to that spouse's management and control.